PaulKinlan/paul.kinlan.me/content/en/2022-12-16-adding-activitypub-to-your-static-site.md

-+++
+---
-date = 2022-12-16T14:16:15Z
+date: 2022-12-16T14:16:15Z
-slug = "adding-activity-pub-to-your-static-site"
+slug: "adding-activity-pub-to-your-static-site"
-summary = "This is a short post about I how I added ActivityPub to my Hugo static blog" tags = ["hugo", "activitypub"] title = "Adding ActivityPub to your static site"
+summary: "This is a short post about I how I added ActivityPub to my Hugo static blog"

-+++
+tags:
+  - "hugo"
+  - "activitypub"
+title: "Adding ActivityPub to your static site"
+---

 My blog is built on Hugo and hosted on Vercel.
 It mostly works well.

 I wanted to have my blog automatically publish posts that I create in a way that I didn't need to spin up an instance of Mastodon.